Degrees and Certifications:

 Welcome!
 Please use this website to find important information for the Mendon High School Orchestra program.
 Links located to your left will help you navigate, and I invite you to check back often for new information.

-◊All of your class material can be found on Teams!
+◊All of your class materials and Zoom links can be found on Teams!
 Remember to do your virtual attendance on EVERY remote day, and check the "assignments" tab after you've submitted attendance.
 New assignments will appear at the beginning of your class time (9:17am or 11:29am)

 I am SO very excited to see you and welcome you back to school!
 It has seemed like an eternity since March 13th and I can't wait to see you in person :) Orchestra will be a bit different this year in comparison with last year, and I promise we will still have lots of fun together.
 The joy (and mental de-stress) you get from orchestra will be just as you remember it!
 I am looking forward to getting to know my new and returning students, and sharing in awesome music making.

 Many precautions have been taken to ensure your safety in returning to school and to the music program.
 School instruments will not be shared during the same day.
 All school instruments (cellos and basses) will be sanitized by Mrs. Rister after each use to ensure the health and safety of students.